Strong arguments are being made to rid the world of the risk posed by reliance on nuclear deterrence.

 - Maintain peace in pre- or post-conflict regions through use of UN peacekeepers

-- The newly-formed International Criminal Court will enable prosecution of international criminals in cases of war crimes where their own country does not act, or where national prosecution is not believed to be fair and credible.
+- The International Criminal Court enables prosecution of international criminals in cases of war crimes where their own country does not act, or where national prosecution is not believed to be fair and credible.

 Acton, editors.
 Abolishing Nuclear Weapons: A Debate, Carnegie Endowment for International